 I had a white cotton shirt that I wore to death.
-It was a loose-fitting shirt with Nehru collar, two front pockets, and buttons running – though not all the way- down the front.
-I loved it because it exuded a relaxed vibe that transforms into sexy with just a flick of a few buttons.
-As it got more and more yellowish, I often wished I could clone it.
-But I knew that the only way to do that was to de-construct it down to its parts and figure out exactly how it was made.
-I wasn’t ready to say goodbye to it yet, so I kept it alive.
+It was a loose-fitting shirt with Nehru collar, two front pockets, and buttons running halfway down the front.
+I loved it for its relaxed vibe that transforms into sexy with just a flick of two buttons.
+A hundred (okay, maybe 30) washes later and it was looking more yellow than white, more ‘just shabby’ than shabby chic.
+I knew I should clone it before it completely disintegrates but that would mean tearing it apart, piece by piece, and recreating the pattern.
+I wasn’t quite ready to say my goodbyes (really, I was just lazy), so I kept wearing it…until I couldn’t.

 And then, Marvel happened.
 Last Saturday, my husband, son, and I went to see Captain America: The Winter Soldier.
 I normally don’t gush over Marvel movies but this one was brilliant.
 It was action-packed, fast-paced, and had generous helpings of Chris Evans’ impossibly taut chest.
 But for all the action and suspense and despite lashings of Chris Evans‘ impossibly taut chest, only one scene made the most impression on me.
 It was the one in which Agent Alexander Pierce (played by Robert Redford) said to Captain America: “Captain, to build a better world sometimes means turning the old one down…and that makes enemies”.